Arturo Benedetti Michelangeli (1920-1995)

 1957: Beirut, Lebanon.
 Bach/Busoni: Chaconne from Violin Partita No.2 in D minor, BWV 1004 for radio broadcast.

-15-28 August, Baalbek Fesitival.
-The Santa Cecilia Orchestra of Rome; Michelangeli will play with with conductor Fernando Previtali; Charles Much was also conducting this orchestra for 3 concerts.
+15-28 August, Baalbek Festival.
+The Santa Cecilia Orchestra of Rome; Michelangeli will play with with conductor Fernando Previtali; Charles Munch was also conducting this orchestra for 3 concerts.

-The Baalbeck International Festival (Arabic: مهرجانات بعلبك الدولية, romanized: Mahrajānāt Baʿlabakk ad-Duwaliyya) began in 1955.
-It takes place in the city of Baalbek in the Beqaa Valley of Lebanon, amidst temples of Jupiter and Bacchus.
-Possibly ABM took advantage of afternoon tea, served at the Palmyra Hotel.
-The creme de la creme of Beirut would have gathered in evening wear and the scent of cardamom would float on the air.
+The Baalbeck International Festival (Arabic: مهرجانات بعلبك الدولية, romanised: Mahrajānāt Baʿlabakk ad-Duwaliyya) began in 1955.
+It takes place in the city of Baalbek in the Beqaa Valley, Lebanon, amidst temples of Romans deities Jupiter, king and sky god, and Bacchus, god of wine and ecstasy.
+Possibly Benedetti Michelangeli took advantage of afternoon tea, served at the Palmyra Hotel.
+The creme de la creme of Beirut would have gathered in evening wear and the scent of cardamom would be floating lightly on the air.

 Benedetti Michelangeli struck by "Asiatic"